-Here we are.
-If you live anywhere near me then we are six weeks into our “March Break” as my son continues to call our new normal.
-These days can be stressful, chaotic, low key, or even relaxing, depending on the day of the week (home-school, anyone?) or even the time of day.
-Honestly, I think we went through all of those just yesterday.
+This time we’re living in means more time spent at home – more time really getting to see our children and learn about their personalities.
+These days can be stressful, chaotic, low key, or even relaxing – I think we went through all of those just yesterday.
 Documenting this time allows us to freeze moments, to capture those fleeting laughs and fort building sprees.
 My kids have never fought more (I think?) but I have also seen them play and watched their imaginations soar in ways I would not have been able to witness if it weren’t for the time we’re in.

 OK this one is hard for me.
 I have an idea in my head of what I want a photo to look like, then try to manipulate my kids into participating (I think I’ve mentioned my chocolate bribes, right?)
 This is real life.
 Real life (even before this pandemic) was messy, raw, and real.
 Documenting your life right now means accepting that there are dishes in the sink, toys ALL OVER the house (seriously how do they own so many?) and dirty feet ALL THE TIME.
 I’ve learned I need to let go of my expectations and see the beauty in the everyday.

 Some days my camera lives on my kitchen counter, because inevitably the second I put it away is when I see the sweetest moment unfold.
 Keeping your camera accessible means you’ll be more likely to reach for it when you see something you want to remember.
 Phones have incredible cameras on them too so really, we’ve got no excuse these days.